mbarker84/css-irl/src/pages/building-the-zig-zag-gradient-lab.md

 ## Transcript

 Hi, I’m Michelle, I’m a front end developer, and my main hobby is messing about with CSS on Codepen and creating pointless demos.
-I assume that most of you know what Codepen is?
-It’s a front end playground where you can go all out making fun things without worrying about clients, or browser support, all the things we love about our jobs.
+I assume that most of you know what Codepen is, but if you don’t, it’s a front end playground where you can go all out making fun things without worrying about clients, or browser support, all the things we love about our jobs.
 Today I want to tell you the story of how I created a recent Codepen demo...and it all starts with gradients.

 A lot of people have been redesigning their personal websites recently.
 Cassie is one of them – if you haven’t seen her personal site, it’s incredible, go and check it out.
 And this inspired me, I started thinking about ways I could redesign my personal site and bring a bit more creativity, a bit more personality.
 And one of the ways I thought about doing this was using background gradients in CSS to make some geometric patterns.